hibachrach/techblog/_posts/2024-11-06-what_i_wish_someone_told_me_about_postgres.md

 ---
 layout:       post
 title:        What I Wish Someone Told Me About Postgres
 date:         2024-11-11
+updated_date: 2025-01-09
 ---

 I've been working professionally for the better part of a decade on web apps and, in that time, I've had to learn how to use a lot of different systems and tools.